reid47/babel-plugin-react-component-metadata/README.md

 # babel-plugin-react-component-metadata

-A Babel plugin to examine your React components and collect metadata about them (like prop types and documentation comments).
-It then makes this information available as properties on the React components themselves.
+A Babel plugin that examines your React components and collects metadata about them (like prop types and documentation comments).
+It makes this information available as properties on the React components themselves, so you can use them to generate documentation.

 For example, you might have a component like this: